Gas motion in the intracluster medium of the Virgo cluster replica: Methodology

-This simulation uses the \cite{planckcosmoparam2014} cosmological parameters, that is a Hubble constant, $H_0=67.77~\mathrm{km~s^{-1}~Mpc^{-1}}$, a dark energy density, $\Omega_{\Lambda}=0.693$, a total matter density, $\Omega_\mathrm{m}=0.307$, a baryonic density, $\Omega_\mathrm{b}=0.048$, an amplitude of the matter power spectrum at 8~$\mathrm{Mpc~h^{-1}}$, $\sigma_8 = 0.829$, and a spectral index, $n_\mathrm{s}=0.961$.
-The adaptive mesh refinement (AMR) hydrodynamical code {\tt RAMSES} \citep{teyssier2002cosmological} has been used to produce this simulation.
-Within the 500~$\mathrm{Mpc~h^{-1}}$ local Universe box, the zoom region is a 30~Mpc diameter sphere with an effective resolution of $8192^3$ DM particles of mass $m_{\mathrm{DM}}=3\times10^7~\mathrm{M_\odot}$.
+This simulation uses the \cite{planckcosmoparam2014} cosmological parameters; that is, a Hubble constant of $H_0=67.77~\mathrm{km~s^{-1}~Mpc^{-1}}$, a dark-energy density of $\Omega_{\Lambda}=0.693$, a total matter density of $\Omega_\mathrm{m}=0.307$, a baryonic density of $\Omega_\mathrm{b}=0.048$, an amplitude of the matter power spectrum at 8~$\mathrm{Mpc~h^{-1}}$, $\sigma_8 = 0.829$, and a spectral index of $n_\mathrm{s}=0.961$.
+The adaptive mesh refinement (AMR) hydrodynamical code {\tt RAMSES} \citep{teyssier2002cosmological} was used to produce this simulation.
+Within the 500~$\mathrm{Mpc~h^{-1}}$ local Universe box, the zoom region is a 30~Mpc diameter sphere with an effective resolution of $8192^3$ DM particles with a mass of $m_{\mathrm{DM}}=3\times10^7~\mathrm{M_\odot}$.
 The finest cell size of the AMR grid is 0.35~kpc.
-The simulation contains additional sub-grid models for radiative gas cooling and heating, star formation, and kinetic feedback from type II supernova (SN) and active galactic nucleus (AGN) similar to the Horizon-AGN implementation of \cite{dubois2014dancing,dubois2016horizon}.
-Moreover, the AGN feedback model has been improved by orienting the jet according to the black hole spin (see \citeauthor{dubois2021introducing} \citeyear{dubois2021introducing} for details).\\
+The simulation contains additional sub-grid models for radiative gas cooling and heating, star formation, and kinetic feedback from a type II supernova (SN) and AGN, similar to the Horizon-AGN implementation of \cite{dubois2014dancing,dubois2016horizon}.
+Moreover, we improved the AGN feedback model by orienting the jet according to the black-hole spin (see \citeauthor{dubois2021introducing} \citeyear{dubois2021introducing} for details).\\